-The Arizona Legislature embraced conflicts of interest when it created the Arizona Livestock Loss Board (ALLB) in 2015 to disperse federal funds to ranchers for expenses resulting from the 1998 introduction of endangered Mexican wolves in the national forests of eastern Arizona and western New Mexico.
+The Arizona Livestock Loss Board (ALLB) disperses federal funds to ranchers for expenses resulting from the 1998 introduction of endangered Mexican wolves in the national forests of eastern Arizona and western New Mexico.

 The Board’s four other members were required to include the directors of the Arizona Department of Agriculture and the Arizona Game & Fish Department.
 The remaining two members were required to represent “wildlife conservation or wildlife management who have experience with livestock production or management.”
 These two members, along with the three members that represented the livestock industry, were to be appointed by the governor.
 (Republican Doug Ducey has been Arizona’s sole governor since the Board’s creation.)

 The legislation also charged the Game & Fish Department with being the Board’s parent agency and providing administrative support for the ALLB.
 Kevin Kinsall is the Department employee that serves as the Board’s point of contact.
-Among other things, he’s a former a mining executive, was a lobbyist for the Arizona Chamber of Commerce, and was also the natural resources policy adviser to former Arizona Gov. Jan Brewer.
+Among other things, he’s a former a mining executive and was a lobbyist for the Arizona Chamber of Commerce.

 Current Board Members